AggieRussell/BigWinner/README.md

 # Project Avalanche - Team Booyah
 ## Mario Aguilar, Margaret Baxter, Patrick Quach, Christine Russell
 All SCRUM documents are found in: ./scrumdocs
+All screenshots are found in: ./images/screenshots
+All source code is found in: ./src

 The ./src folder contains all of the code we have developed for Project Avalanche.
 ./src/DatabaseTest - Still in development